Like to link to Club Haunt? Use one of these below.

 I was caught by the Halloween bug at a very early age.
 I would set up the living room every Halloween and try to scare anyone that came trick-or-treating.
 In fact, I was more interested in decorating the house than actually going out to get some treats.
 But when I got out to do some trick-or-treatin' I would always admire the work that other people put into their neighborhood haunts and that inspired me.

-After Fright Factory, I wanted to do something in the Halloween spirit.
-I launched Club Haunt in May, 1998.
+After Fright Factory, I wanted to do something in the Halloween spirit and having a web presence was becoming big deal in the late 90's.
+I pretty much taught myself web design and in May of 1998, I launched ClubHaunt.com.
 I wanted to put together a web site that you can use as a launch pad to find really cool Halloween and Horror sites on the web.
 But I also wanted to add my own horror and Halloween information.
-Club Haunt had tons to offer - from news to box office numbers to major amounts of horror/halloween links, Club Haunt was getting cool - and becoming way too much work for one guy.

 Happy Haunting